-Should I have an elective c-section or a vaginal breech birth?
+Should I have a vaginal breech birth or an elective c-section?

 If your baby is still in the breech position when you’re full-term, either because the ECV was unsuccessful or because you chose not to attempt it, you’ll have a choice between having an elective c-section or a vaginal breech birth.

 You should get the chance to talk through the pros and cons of each option thoroughly with your doctor or midwife, including how your own circumstances can affect how safe a vaginal breech birth would be.